SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/README.md

 ## Goal of this HandsOn 🎯

-In this HandsOn you will learn how to use the [Terraform Provider for SAP BTP](https://registry.terraform.io/providers/SAP/btp/latest/docs) to provision and manage resources in SAP BTP.
+In this hands-on exercise you will learn how to use the [Terraform Provider for SAP BTP](https://registry.terraform.io/providers/SAP/btp/latest/docs) to provision and manage resources in SAP BTP.
 The level of the exercises is beginner.
 You don't need any prior knowledge about Terraform or the Terraform Provider for SAP BTP.
 We will guide you through the exercises step by step.

 ## Prerequisites 📝